nikerla/vc-content/pages/blogs/news/2016-06-09-virtocommerce-2-11-release-notes.md

 The main modules data source is the (online) module registry.
 All module versions will be stored there since the 2.11 release.
 Now you can install or update a VC module instantly after its release and add it to the registry.

-Check for more info on [Modules management](http://docs.virtocommerce.com/x/4wDr) tutorial.
+Check for more info on [Modules management](docs/vc2devguide/working-with-platform-manager/localization-implementation) tutorial.

 # Source code repository restructure

 The repository structure has changed dramatically.
-The [vc-platform](https://github.com/VirtoCommerce/vc-platform) repository on GitHub was split into multiple repositories having clear and concrete purposes:
+The <a href="https://github.com/VirtoCommerce/vc-platform" rel="nofollow">vc-platform</a> repository on GitHub was split into multiple repositories having clear and concrete purposes:

 * Only a clean VirtoCommerce Platform was left in the vc-platform repository.
-* Storefront website now resides on its own [vc-storefront](https://github.com/VirtoCommerce/vc-storefront) repository.
+* Storefront website now resides on its own <a href="https://github.com/VirtoCommerce/vc-storefront" rel="nofollow">vc-storefront</a> repository.
 * Every logical module was isolated from the Platform (and other modules) to its own repository (vc-module-catalog, vc-module-store, vc-module-cart to name a few).

 ![](assets/images/blog/vc-repository-split.png "vc-community repository structure change")